Kieran-git/Visa-Processing-System/docs/decisions/0012-architectural-design-pattern.md

-# 12. Design Pattern Decision
+# 12. Architectural Design Pattern Decision
 Date: 20/11/2023
 ## Context and Problem Statement

-What design pattern to implement into the system in order to...
+What architectural design pattern to implement into the system in order to promote a secure and ultimately more managable system.

 ## Considered Options